-All students currently enrolled at Wilson Tech can take advantage of several free Career Pathways programs.
+All students currently enrolled at Wilson Tech can take advantage of the following post-secondary preparation opportunities.
 Whether you are planning on going to college or entering the world of work right after graduation, these programs can assist you in reaching your goals!
-Application and dates are available at www.wilsontech.org/high-school-students/career-pathways-program/
+For more information contact Renee Massari 631-425-9050 or at rmassari@wsboces.org